The effective strength of selection in random environment: Long term behaviour

-We procede with the proof of Lemma \ref{lem:amazinggrace}.
-The result itself can be explained with the following intuition: If one believes that the sample heterozigosity $\E_x[X(t)(1-X(t))]$ decays exponentially over time for any $x \in [0,1[$ as it does in the classical case, the assumption $\P_x(X_{\infty}=0)=1$ now means that the term $1-X(t)$ cannot contribute to this decay, hence $\E_x[X(t)]$ should decay exponentially, as we will indeed prove.
+\end{lemma} The result of Lemma \ref{lem:amazinggrace} can be explained with the following intuition: If one believes that the sample heterozygosity $\E_x[X(t)(1-X(t))]$ decays exponentially over time for any $x \in [0,1[$ as it does in the classical case, the assumption $\P_x(X_{\infty}=0)=1$ means that the term $1-X(t)$ cannot contribute to this decay, hence $\E_x[X(t)]$ should decay exponentially (and thus be integrable), as we will indeed prove.